XSLT

 #Step 1: The Minimal Stylesheet

 Every XSLT stylesheet is an XML document.
-Here's the absolute minimum:
+The following example shows the minimum required elements:

 <?xml version="1.0" encoding="UTF-8"?>